-Included in the profit for the year is US\$5,775,000 attributable to the additional business generated by the Experimur Group.
-Revenue for the year includes US\$18,865,000 generated from the Experimur Group.
+Included in the profit for the year ended December 31, 2022 is US\$5,775,000 attributable to the additional business generated by the Experimur Group.
+Revenue for the year ended December 31, 2022 includes US\$18,865,000 generated from the Experimur Group.

-Had the acquisition been completed on January 1, 2022, revenue for the current year of the Group would have been US\$250,499,000, and profit for the current year of the Group would have been US\$25,807,000.
+Had the acquisition been completed on January 1, 2022, revenue of the Group for the year ended December 31, 2022 would have been US\$250,499,000, and profit of the Group for the year ended December 31, 2022 would have been US\$25,807,000.
 The pro-forma information is for illustrative purposes only and is not necessarily an indication of revenue and results of operations of the Group that actually would have been achieved had the acquisition been completed on January 1, 2022, nor is it intended to be a projection of future results.

-In determining the 'pro-forma' revenue and profit of the Group had the Experimur Group been acquired at the beginning of the current year, the directors calculated amortization of intangible assets acquired on the basis of the fair values arising in the initial accounting for the business combination rather than the carrying amounts recognized in the preacquisition financial statements.
+In determining the 'pro-forma' revenue and profit of the Group had the Experimur Group been acquired at the beginning of the year ended December 31, 2022, the directors calculated amortization of intangible assets acquired on the basis of the fair values arising in the initial accounting for the business combination rather than the carrying amounts recognized in the pre-acquisition financial statements.

-(b) Acquisition of Frontage Clinical in 2022
+(c) Acquisition of Frontage Clinical in 2022